bigomega/karten/work_log.md

 - Took a step back, tried to write a JSON for spell definition ([spell.js](spell.js))
 - Tried thinking of a simpler version ([spell-2.js](spell-2.js))
 - `4 Apr` Ignoring the spells and trying to build a basic minion only game ([script2.js](script2.js))
+  - Have a game, players, card collection, fill hands and deck
+  - Option to play, attack, end turn
+  -x Make it multiplayer